-Carbon monoxide is the ultimate silent killer.
+Carbon monoxide Poisoning is the ultimate silent killer.
 It lurks in nearly every home but has no smell, no taste, and no sound.
 Every year, at least 20,000 people visit the emergency room for carbon monoxide exposure and more than 400 patients die as a result.

 If you’re accidentally exposed to carbon monoxide, immediate medical attention can make the difference between life or death.
 Carbon monoxide (CO2) has such a powerful impact on the body that ongoing therapy may be needed to overcome damage and regenerate the body’s innate healing capabilities.